Out of hours crime solicitor - Call: 020 8660 3383

 • Charging order over property - if a debtor owns a property you could apply to the court for a charging order over the property and could, under certain circumstances, force a sale of the property.

-• Attachment of earnings - another option is an attachment of earnings whereby you could apply to the court for an order to compel the debtor’s employer to deduct money directly from their earnings.
+• Attachment of earnings - another option is an attachment of earnings whereby you can apply to the court for an order to compel the debtor’s employer to deduct money directly from their earnings.
 It is unlikely that you would receive the full sum due in one payment but over the time the full amount could be repaid.
 This would only be suitable if the debtor has a reliable and steady income.

 • A 3rd party debt order - a method which could be suited to a debtor with a regular income.
 As with the attachment of earnings, if granted by the court, the order will allow for money to be taken directly from the debtor’s bank account or other 3rd party.